daviebadger/notes/restructuredtext/restructuredtext.rst

 .. code:: rst

-  `title:`How to Title My Book` is the most selling book in the world.
+  :title:`How to Title My Book` is the most selling book in the world.

 PEP Role
 --------